shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain the following Bond Affinity option:

--   Bent: 0 Spell Points.
+-   Bent: 0 MP.
 Modify this spell cast’s attributes to your Cast Range, Tether Range, and Spell Duration.

 ### Spell Sharing

-At level 5, you can give someone else a piece of your power.
+You can give someone else a piece of your power.

 You can spend 1 minute to designate another willing creature as a vessel of your power.
 You must be able to see the creature and they must be within your Cast Range for the whole duration.
 The creature is now one of your vessels.
 You can have any number of vessels active at the same time.

-As an action, you can share a spell you know from your bonded schools with a vessel in your Cast Range.
-The vessel gains the ability to cast the shared spell, expending your spell points when they do.
+You can spend 1 AP to share a spell you know from your bonded schools with a vessel in your Cast Range.
+The vessel gains the ability to cast the shared spell, expending your MP when they do.

 When you share a spell, you may choose a Bond Affinity option to apply to the spell whenever the vessel casts it.
 You can choose the same Bond Affinity option for multiple shared spells.

 While a vessel has a spell, you cannot cast that spell or share it.
 You can share multiple spells with the same vessel.

 A shared spell is still bound by your Cast Range, Tether Range, and Spell Duration, but the ranges use the vessel’s position.
-A shared spell uses your spell save DC and spell attack modifiers, if applicable.
-If a shared spell requires concentration, it uses the concentration of the vessel.
+A shared spell uses your prime modifier.
+The spell is limited by your Mana Spend Limit.
+If a shared spell requires sustaining, the vessel has to sustain it.
 Every other reference to “you” or “self” in the shared spell refers to the vessel.
 A vessel gains the benefits of your spellcasting focus when casting a shared spell.
 If the vessel has a body part similar to your spellcasting focus body part, it glows your spell casting glow color when they cast a spell.

 Being a vessel isn’t forever.
 A creature automatically stops being a vessel if any of the following happens: